DarkMasterMan0/DMMod/README.md

 data>global>excel
 * armor.txt
   * set "ShowLevel" to 1 (displays item level)
-  * added "Medium Armor" and "Heavy Armor" affix groups tfo "auto prefix" column (see automagic.txt) for medium and heavy armor/shields respectively
+  * added "Medium Armor" and "Heavy Armor" affix groups to "auto prefix" column (see automagic.txt) for medium and heavy armor/shields respectively

   * Normal and Exceptional Paladin Shields
     * decreased "gemsockets" to 3 from 4